andrewdpoh/Bamboo_Docs/docs/evasion.md

 **Implementation**

-Instead of finding the PID of a suitable process, the Agent will launch OneDrive.exe from the user’s home directory.
+Instead of finding the PID of a suitable process, the Agent will launch OneDrive.exe from the user's home directory.
 OneDrive is a very suitable process to inject into with the exploits Bamboo has, and launching the process before injecting into it will ensure that the process will be available to inject into.
-It is also whitelisted from Elastic Security’s Component Model Hijacking as it is considered a noisy process.
+It is also whitelisted from Elastic Security's Component Model Hijacking as it is considered a noisy process.

 <details>
 <summary>Expand code</summary>